A staple of mystery or Film Noir themed shows: a lead on a missing person is provided by a branded matchbook indicating a bar they've visited.

 The Untouchables (1987).
 Frank Nitti has the address of Jim Malone written on a book of matches.
 Unfortunately he forgets to dispose of it after killing Malone, so when Elliot Ness searches him later it leads to their final shootout.

-Parodied in National Lampoon's Loaded Weapon 1: "I've never been there!" - "Well, these matches say you're lying."
+Parodied in Loaded Weapon: "I've never been there!" - "Well, these matches say you're lying."
 Then the matchbook is opened up, just to reveal the words "You're lying" written there.

 Subverted in OSS 117: Cairo, Nest of Spies: the title character finds a match book with an important clue written on the flap, but completely fails to pay any attention to it.
 Twice.